bwc3252/Lab-Fit/README.md

 distance.

-However, we don't have a direct way to calculate the points on the curve to use to calculate this distances.
+However, we don't have a direct way to calculate the points on the curve to use when calculating these distances.
 There are special cases, such as linear models, where there is an analytic solution for this, but since the goal is to fit any model, we can't use this.